 Please designate one adult to register your team(s) and to check-in at the registration table for the entire pack.
 This leader will be provided the race schedule and event patches.
 One additional adult volunteer should take the car through inspection.
 The rest of the team should wait in the spectator area until they are called to race.

 What to Bring

 - Scouts are encouraged to wear their field uniform (Scout uniform) or activity uniform (pack t-shirt or any Scout t-shirt)

 - Appropriate clothing for any weather (e.g., rain gear, jacket)

 - Pushmobile (one per den)

-- BSA Annual Health and Medical Record (Part A & B for any Scouting event) for every person attending (units to have these on hand in case of emergency.
-They are not to be turned in to race control)
+- BSA Annual Health and Medical Record (Part A & B for any Scouting event) for every person attending (units must have these in case of emergency).

-- Optional: Snacks, camera, chairs, umbrella or pop-up canopy
+- Optional: Snacks, camera, chairs, umbrella or pop-up canopy, money for concession stand

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the district has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).